 “If slaughterhouses had glass walls, we’d all be vegetarians.”

-In fact, there are even laws in some places that protect companies on their mission to keep as many secrets as possible.
-These businesses fought to pass what is known as ag-gag laws that will punish those looking to expose the horrors within the walls of slaughterhouses and on factory farms.
+The companies behind the meat industry and big food know that the general public wants nothing to do with slaughterhouses, only to buy the products (slaughtered animals) that come out of them.
+There are even laws in some places that protect companies in their mission to keep as many secrets as possible.
+These businesses fought to pass what are known as ag-gag laws that punish those looking to expose the horrors within the walls of slaughterhouses and on factory farms.

 That is the number of all sentient beings that have been killed in the first 19 days of 2019.